The Minimum Hours Scramble

 The most effective strategy is starting strong.
 Front-load hours in the early weeks of the semester when course demands are typically lighter.
 Building a buffer protects you when unexpected circumstances arise later.

 Calculate your required pace and track it weekly.
 Know how many hours you should have completed by each week's end to stay on track for your final requirement.
 When you fall behind, you know immediately rather than discovering a crisis later.
+This kind of proactive time tracking also helps when balancing coursework and practicum, since both sets of obligations draw from the same limited pool of hours.

 Create a detailed schedule at the semester's start.
 Block specific days and times for practicum work.
 Treat these blocks as seriously as you would class meetings.
 Flexible intentions to "fit in hours when possible" often fail.